Iolite Gemstone Information

 Iolite is also said to clear the third eye chakra.
 It's considered to be a stone of vision, enhancing creative expression.
 Many believe that it can help recover lost memories and also help induce sleep for those who suffer from insomnia.
 It is believed that iolite can help those who suffer from eye and vision disorders.

-Iolite's hardness of 7-7.5 on the Mohs scale makes it quite suitable as a jewelry gemstone.
+Iolite's hardness of 7 to 7.5 on the Mohs scale makes it quite suitable as a jewelry gemstone.
 It is hard enough to be worn in everyday rings, but owing to its good cleavage, care should be taken to prevent blows, which could cause fracturing.
 Iolite is often available in very large cuts, with many stones weighing 5 carats or more.
-Because of larger cuts being readily available, iolite gems make for excellent fashion jewelry and bold designs.
+Due to larger cuts being readily available, iolite gems make for excellent fashion jewelry and bold designs.
 Iolite is an excellent gemstone for pendants, pins, brooches, necklaces and bracelets.

-For men, iolite is an excellent 'royal' gem, which is perfect for men's accessories, including cufflinks and tie-tacks.
+For men, iolite is an excellent 'royal' gem, which is perfect for men's fashion and gemstone jewelry accessories, including cufflinks, iolite rings and tie-tacks.
 Iolite is an affordable alternative for more expensive blue sapphire or violet-blue tanzanite.
 Since it is a lesser-known gemstone, most jewelry stores will not have iolite readily available and in stock, so in most cases, iolite will need to be sourced from online suppliers.

 Note: Buy colored gemstones by size and not by carat weight.
 Colored stones vary in size-to-weight ratio.
 Some stones are larger and others are smaller than diamond by weight in comparison.